ClimateCompatibleGrowth/GeoH2/README.md

 # GEOH2
 Geospatial analysis of hydrogen production costs

+GEOH2 calculates the locational cost of green hydrogen production, storage, transport, and conversion to meet demand in a specified location.
+These costs can be compared to current or projected prices for energy and chemical feedstocks in the region to assess the competitiveness of green hydrogen.
+Currently, different end-uses, such as fertilizer production, export shipping, and steel production, are not modeled.

+Required input parameters include the spatial area of interest, total annual demand for hydrogen, and prices and cost of capital for infrastructure investments.
+These values can be either current values or projected values for a single snapshot in time.
+The parameter values for running the model can be specified in a set of Excel files in the Data folder.

+- **Weather parameters:** `weather_parameters.xlsx` includes the locational and time range to download historical weather data from the ERA5 reanalysis dataset to calculate wind and solar generation potential.
+At least a year is recommended for the weather time range to capture seasonal variation in renewable potential, but longer time ranges will increase the computation time for optimizing the design of a hydrogen plant.

+- **Technology parameters:** ` technology_parameters.xlsx` includes the price of water, interest rate (i.e. cost of capital), and road infrastructure price. *Note: interest rates will soon be moved to their own sheet for country-specific and potentially technology-specific values.*

+- **Pipeline parameters:** `pipeline_parameters.xlsx` includes the price, capacity, and lifetime data for different sizes of hydrogen pipeline.

+- **Storage parameters:** `storage_parameters.xlsx` includes the price and lifetime of hydrogen storage.

+- **Transport parameters:** `transport_parameters.xlsx` includes the parameters related to road transport of hydrogen, including truck speed, cost, lifetime, and capacity.

+The model outputs the levelized cost of hydrogen (LCOH) at the demand location including production, storage, transport, and conversion costs.

-GEOH2 helps to identify regional hydrogen production costs.
-In the code provided, the specific use case of Kenya is investiagte.
+In the code provided, the specific use case of Kenya is investigated.
 As the code is written in a generalized way, it is possible to analyse all sorts of regions.
-For this, adjustments to the input data file, which can be found in the folder "Data", have to be made.
-Other techno-economic parameter changes can be done in the 'technology_parameters.xlsx' file or directly in the code.

 # Installation instructions
 ## Clone the repository